sysrev/sysrev/README.md

 #### Development Cycle

-1. To pull data from the server, add an entry into 'data/definitions.cljs'
+1. To pull data from the server, add a definition using `def-data` form

     ex: To make a GET request on the server, using term as a URL parameter, you would use:

-    bug: If you are viewing a bar chart, reloading 'data/definitions.cljs' will result in a browser error

 ```clojurescript
 (def-data :pubmed-query